Posted by Roberta Grimes • July 15, 2014 • 0 Comment

 This made sense to Martha, who had the capacity to imagine how it would feel to be a slave.
 But Thomas Jefferson was an over-achiever with Asperger’s Syndrome.
 It seems never to have entered his mind that his slaves would not make the same effort to work and think that he did, so he saw their apparent weakness and dullness as a self-evident lack of capacity.
 To the end of his life he worried that black people were physically and mentally less than whites, so to free them into a stronger white culture would put them at a crippling disadvantage.
 He feared that racial differences might be so great that integration would be impossible, and a well-meant but ill-planned abolition could lead to bloody racial warfare and the tragic subjugation of the weaker race.

 Thomas Jefferson was a realistic idealist.
 Before risking an emancipation that could be disastrous for this hopeful new nation and for the slaves themselves, he needed more information.
-Toward the end of Martha’s life he was thinking about origin_5802606397experimenting to see whether whites and free blacks could live in harmony on neighboring farms, but her death ended his interest in experimenting, as it ended his interest in many things.
+Toward the end of Martha’s life he was thinking about experimenting to see whether whites and free blacks could live in harmony on neighboring farms, but her death ended his interest in experimenting, as it ended his interest in many things.

 Last week I discussed the substantial evidence that it was Thomas Jefferson’s younger brother, Randolph, who fathered the children of Sally Hemings.
 To all of that we can now add the fact that a man as fastidious as Jefferson was, as obsessed with preserving his personal honor, and as worried that black people might be less than whites, would not have let himself father mixed-race children.
 With all the other evidence there is against the Thomas-Sally calumny, this certainty that Thomas Jefferson’s personality and beliefs would not have allowed a relationship between them is something you can take to the bank.